 While other segments in the banking and financial sector have evolved to interact over the digital media, the wealth and investment banking sector is still looking to get a foothold.
 This is mainly because the High Net Worth Individuals (HNWI) and Ultra High Net Worth Individuals (UHNWI) seldom converse on the digital channels.
-For years now they have preferred to interact with INVESTMENT ADVISORS in person, leaving hardly in digital footprints.

 However, the scenario is changing.
 According to the World Wealth Report 2014, while HNWIs prefer more personal interactions to engage with firms for advice they want the web platform to keep them informed or enable transactions.
 Most HNWIs under 40 and in emerging markets, see digital media as a platform to drive social impact, which is extremely crucial to them.
 Almost two-thirds, globally, expect their wealth relationships to go digital in next five years1.